.

 Almost everyone displays behaviours associated with anxiety disorders (such as troublesome thoughts, over-checking, the need for perfection, increased anxiousness, moments of panic and

-periods of despair) to some degree at some time in his or her life – more so in times of stress – for these things reflect subconscious ways to feel safe.
+periods of despair) to some degree at some time in his or her life – more so in times of stress – for these problems reflect the subconscious ways we humans have evolved to

-However, it's not just about experiencing frequent high levels of anxiety due to regular exposure to threatening/stressful situations – there's something else at play.
-Again, it's a result of
+However, it's not just about the effects of suffering frequent high levels of anxiety from over-exposure to threatening/stressful situations that we need to consider.
+There's something else at

 Anxiety-Related Problems and Self Confidence – Feeling in Some Way 'Bad' or 'Wrong' or 'Not Good Enough'